Mani Shankar Aiyar

-Mani Shankar Aiyar (born 10 April 1941) is an Indian politician and former career civil servant diplomat.
-He is a member of the Indian National Congress Party.
+Mani Shankar Aiyar (born 10 April 1941) is an Indian politician and former diplomat.
+He is a member of the Indian National Congress party.

 He represented the Mayiladuthurai constituency of Tamil Nadu in the 10th Lok Sabha, 13th Lok Sabha, and 14th Lok Sabha.
 He was a nominated member of parliament from Rajya Sabha.

 Early life and education

 Aiyar with Kanti Bajpai, then headmaster, at The Doon School.

+Mani Shankar Aiyar was born in Lahore, Punjab, British India.
+He was born in Laxmi Mansions, Lahore which as post-Partition refugee property, became house for the family of Saadat Hassan Manto.

-Mani Shankar Aiyar is the son of Vaidyanatha Shankar Aiyar, a chartered accountant, and Bhagyalakshmi Shankar Aiyar.
+He is the son of Vaidyanatha Shankar Aiyar, a chartered accountant, and Bhagyalakshmi Shankar Aiyar.
 He was born in Laxmi Mansions, Lahore in British India, which as post-Partition refugee property, became house for the family of Saadat Hassan Manto.
 His older brother is the journalist, Swaminathan Aiyar.
 He lost his father at age 12 in an air crash.

 He attended Welham Boys' School, The Doon School and obtained B.A. in economics from St. Stephen's College, Delhi, University of Delhi.
 While at Doon, he was an editor of The Doon School Weekly.
 After the loss of his father, Aiyar's mother had to negotiate with Doon to allow him to continue his studies with reduced fees and in return she taught at the school.

 He graduated in economics from Delhi University, and then did a two-year B.A. in Tripos in economics at Trinity Hall, Cambridge at the University of Cambridge which, in the Oxbridge tradition, became an M.A. with the passage of time.
 He was a member of Trinity Hall.
 He was also an active member of the Marxist Society in Cambridge.
 At Cambridge, Aiyar joined student politics and once even tried to win a presidential contest.
 Rajiv Gandhi, who was his junior both at Doon and Cambridge, supported him in his campaign.